Millennium Park

-Millennium Park is a public park in the Loop community area of Chicago, Illinois, operated by the Chicago Department of Cultural Affairs.
+Millennium Park is a public park in the Loop community area of Chicago, Illinois, United States, operated by the Chicago Department of Cultural Affairs and Special Events (DCASE).
 The park, opened in July 2004, is a prominent civic center near the city's Lake Michigan shoreline that covers a 24.5 acre section of northwestern Grant Park.
 Featuring a variety of public art, outdoor spaces and venues, the park is bounded by Michigan Avenue, Randolph Street, Columbus Drive and East Monroe Drive.
 In 2017, Millennium Park was the top tourist destination in Chicago and in the Midwest, and placed among the top ten in the United States with 25 million annual visitors.

 Planning of the park, situated in an area occupied by parkland, the Illinois Central rail yards, and parking lots, began in October 1997.
 Construction began in October 1998, and Millennium Park opened in a ceremony on July 16, 2004, four years behind schedule.
 The three-day opening celebrations were attended by some 300,000 people and included an inaugural concert by the Grant Park Orchestra and Chorus.
 The park has received awards for its accessibility and green design.
 Millennium Park has free admission, and features the Jay Pritzker Pavilion, Cloud Gate, the Crown Fountain, the Lurie Garden, and various other attractions.
 The park is connected by the BP Pedestrian Bridge and the Nichols Bridgeway to other parts of Grant Park.
 Because the park sits atop parking garages, the commuter rail Millennium Station and rail lines, it is considered the world's largest rooftop garden.
 In 2015, the park became the location of the city's annual Christmas tree lighting.

 Some observers consider Millennium Park the city's most important project since the World's Columbian Exposition of 1893.
 It far exceeded its originally proposed budget of $150 million.
 The final cost of $475 million was borne by Chicago taxpayers and private donors.
 The city paid $270 million; private donors paid the rest, and assumed roughly half of the financial responsibility for the cost overruns.
 The construction delays and cost overruns were attributed to poor planning, many design changes, and cronyism.
 Nonetheless, architectural and urban planning critics have praised the completed park.